macressler/stackmob-customcode-dev/README.md

 * A way to tune error simulations in `DataService`
 * Log to a file (ie provide a `logback.xml` file)
 * More tests obviously
+* Put this in the SDK proper, separate module, or something else.

 ## Future Features / Open Questions